-2. Statutory framework
+2. Statutory framework & Content/Location of Embedded Safeguarding

-The Education Act 2002 Section 175, (Section 157 for Independent schools) places a statutory responsibility on the governing body to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school.

-The development of appropriate procedures and the monitoring of good practice in the London Borough of Newham are the responsibilities of the Newham Safeguarding Children Partnership (NSCP).
-In Newham, all professionals must work in accordance with the London Child Protection Procedures.

-Our school also works in accordance with the following legislation and guidance:
+- 2.1 The Education Act 2002 Section 175, (Section 157 for Independent schools) places a statutory responsibility on the governing board to have policies and procedures in place that safeguard and promote the welfare of children who are students of the school. - 2.2 The development of appropriate procedures and the monitoring of good practice in the London Borough of Newham are the responsibilities of the Newham Safeguarding Children Partnership (NSCP). - 2.3 Our school also works in accordance with the following legislation and guidance: